-Sometimes, your heating and cooling system could require that C-wire.
+In some instances, your heating and cooling system could require that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Problems

-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Problems

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t work.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

-Our Specialists Can Resolve Nest Thermostat Issues
+Our Professionals Can Resolve Nest Thermostat Issues